Alert

 Accepting an aggravation

-When the work accident caused the pre-existing condition to worsen or deteriorate, or the symptoms of the pre-existing condition worsened to the point the worker is no longer able to perform their date of accident duties, continue to manage the claim.
-See the 3-1 Modified work and the 3-2 Collaborative care planning procedure.
+When the work accident, compensable injury, or treatment for the compensable injury caused the pre-existing condition or the symptoms of the pre-existing condition to worsen or deteriorate, to the point the worker is no longer able to perform their date of accident duties, continue to manage the claim.
+Refer to the 3-1 Modified work and the 3-2 Collaborative care planning procedures.

 Not accepting an aggravation

-When the work accident did not cause the pre-existing condition to worsen or deteriorate, determine if the accident was sufficient to cause the diagnosed injury (regardless of whether the worker had a pre-existing condition).
-See 1-1 initial entitlement and the 3-2 Collaborative care planning procedure, when appropriate.
+When the work accident, compensable injury, or treatment for the compensable injury did not cause the pre-existing condition to worsen or deteriorate, determine if the accident was sufficient to cause the diagnosed injury (regardless of whether the worker had a pre-existing condition).
+Refer to the applicable 1-1 initial entitlement decision, 1-2 Initial entitlement decision - psychiatric or psychological injury and 1-10 Additional entitlement decision (Secondary psychological injury) procedures, when appropriate.

 Consider other ways the pre-existing condition may impact entitlement to benefits:

 • Was the pre-existing condition accepted on another claim?
 If so, determine if the current disability is a continuation of a previous work-related injury.
-See the 1-5 Claim reopen decision procedure.
+Refer to the 1-5 Claim reopen decision procedure.

 Do not continue with this procedure.